 For over seventy years, the North American Federation of Temple Youth (NFTY) has offered thousands of young people the opportunity to explore and live Reform Judaism.

 Stemming from a historic tradition of both Jewish and non-Jewish European youth movements, the North American Federation of Temple Youth (otherwise known as “NFTY”) is the Reform Jewish religious youth movement that fosters leadership at the national, regional and congregational level.
 It is advised by a set of adult Jewish youth professionals.
-Comprised of over 750 local synagogue youth groups, NFTY also functions as a youth organization, an affiliate of the Union for Reform Judaism (URJ), as well as a program of the Union for Reform Judaism.
+Comprised of over 500 local synagogue youth groups, NFTY also functions as a youth organization,a program of the Union for Reform Judaism, a 'snif' (branch) of Netzer Olami, the international Reform Zionist youth organization, as well as a partner in the URJ Campaign for Youth Engagement.
 There is a healthy balance between those aspects of NFTY that are youth-led and those that are directed by its adult advisors.